crisp-oss/chappe/README.md

 # Reference
 ```

-After that, you can defined all your HTTP REST API routes in API Blueprint as normal.
+After that, you can specify all your HTTP REST API routes in API Blueprint as normal.

 Also, note that as done with guides above, reference sections can have their own icon images.
 Section icons are defined in the `config.json` configuration file, within `images.categories.references`.